-Importing directly from third countries
+Importing plants and plant products directly from third countries

-For imports direct from third countries, there will be no change to current processes.
+• For imports direct from third countries, there would be no change to current processes.

-Importing from the EU:
+Importing plants and plant products from the EU:

 - The majority of plants and plant products entering the UK from the EU will continue to enter without requiring any plant health controls.
 Plant Health inspectors will continue to carry out routine inland surveillance. - The UK will lose access to the EU plant passport regime.
 Consignments of goods currently managed under the EU plant passport regime will require a phytosanitary certificate issued in the country of export.
 The relevant plant health authority will need to be pre-notified in advance of arrival in the UK.
-There is no set notice period, notice can be given at any time up to the point that the consignment enters the UK. - Consignments of plants and plant products from EU countries will not be stopped at the border.
-The relevant UK plant health authority will carry out documentary and identity checks remotely.
-These checks will be charged for by the plant health authority.
+There is no set notice period, notice can be given at any time up to the point that the consignment enters the UK. - Consignments of plants and plant products from EU countries would not be stopped at the border.
+The relevant UK plant health authority would carry out documentary and identity checks remotely.
+These checks would be charged for by the plant health authority.